barsoom/devbook/deploy_without_downtime/README.md

   You can think of it as adding a duplicate column, then removing the old one.

-  Deploy it in three steps:
+  Deploy it in these steps:

   * Deploy 1:
     * TODO: Next time, try using a DB-level trigger instead of doing it app-level.
 Then update this document!
+    * Add the new column.

+  * Deploy 2:
     * Make the app write to both the old and the new column.
 Now all new records will have a value in the new column.

-  * Deploy 2:
     * Migrate old records to copy the old column to the new column.
 Now both old and new records will have a value in the new column.

+  * Deploy 3:
-    * The app should ignore the old column (see above).
-Reference only the new column in code; not the old one.
+    * Ignore the old column (see above) and change all code to reference only the new column.
+    * If you're daring, remove the old column.
+We usually leave it around for a little while until we've run some queries to verify all data is copied.
     * NOTE: Rails will let you ignore the old column and still read it with `read_attribute`/`[]` in one and the same commit/deploy.

-  * Deploy 3:
-    * Remove the old column from the DB.
+  * Deploy 4: Remove the code that ignored the column.

-  Note that if you migrate old records in the same deploy as you start writing to the new column, any records updated between the migration completing and the app server restarting will not be correct.

 * **Adding tables** is always safe.